Top of the page

-Bell's palsy usually gets better on its own in a few weeks or months.
+Bell's palsy usually gets better on its own in a few months.
+In some cases medicine is prescribed.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

 Call your doctor or nurse advice line now or seek immediate medical care if:

 Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

 Enter P168 in the search box to learn more about "Bell's Palsy: Care Instructions".

 Current as of: December 13, 2021

 Medical Review:Adam Husney MD - Family Medicine & E. Gregory Thompson MD - Internal Medicine & Martin J. Gabica MD - Family Medicine